CalendulaAsteraceae/sca-pre-oanda-conflict-checks/README.md

 	}
 }

 Fields are `solid`, `NO`, and directions of division which are features of `FIELD` in the OA& (e.g. `bendwise`).
 Number of primary charges are integers; the code will group submissions into 0, 1, 2, 3, and 4+.
-Primary charges are codes in the O&A, but with more grouping by SCs (e.g. a tyger will just be coded as a `CAT`).
+Primary charges are based on codes in the O&A, but with more grouping by SCs (e.g. a tyger will just be coded as a `CAT`, a demi-sun or a caltrop as `STAR`, a tree as `TREE`).

 All the data should be manually checked, but these replacements will speed things up a bit:
 1. `(\['blazon'\] = "\(Fieldless\)[^\n]+",\n\t\t\t\['field'\] = )\{\}` to `$1{'NO'}`